MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Summary

 The Coda protocol contains many different types of objects (external_transitions, transactions, accounts) and these objects have relationships with each other.
 A client communicating with the protocol would often make queries involving the relationship of these objects (i.e. Find the 10 most recent transactions that Alice sent after sending transaction, TXN).
-This RFC will discuss how we can take advantage of these relationships by using relational/graph databases.
-This will accelerate our process in writing concise and maintainable queries that are extremeley performant.
-We will also discuss further the pros and cons of these databases as well as some slight architectual modifications to the GraphQL server and its dependencies.
+This RFC will discuss how we can take advantage of these relationships by using relational databases.
+This will accelerate our process in writing concise and maintainable queries that are extremely performant.
+Additionally, there are extra tasks that the daemon has to make these client operations performant.
+This in hand can slow down the performance of the daemon and can be remedied by offloading these operations into a client process.
+We will also discuss further the pros and cons of this design as well as some slight architectual modifications to the GraphQL server and its dependencies.

 # Motivation

 The primary database that we store transactions and external_transitions is Rocksdb.
 When we load the databases, we read all of the key-value pairs and load them into an in-memory cache that is designed for making fast in-memory reads and pagination queries.
 The downside of this is that this design limits us from making complex queries.
 Namely, we make a pagination query that is sent from or received by a public key, but not strictly one or the other.
-Additionally, the indexes for the current design is limited to the keys of the database.
-This enables to answer queries about which transactions are in an external_transition but not the other way around (i.e. for a given transaction, which external_transitions have the transition).
-We can put this auxilary information that tells us which external_transitions contain a certain transaction in the value of the transaction database.
+Additionally,the indexes for the current design is limited to the keys of the database.
+This enables to answer queries about which transactions are in an `external_transition` but not the other way around (i.e. for a given transaction, which external_transitions have the transition).
+We can put this auxilary information that tells us which `external_transition`s contain a certain transaction in the value of the transaction database.
 However, this results in verbose code and extra invariants to take care, leading to potential bugs.
-Relational/graph databases are good at taking care of these type of details.
-Relational/graph databases can give us more indexes and they can grant us more flexible and fast queries with less code.
+Relational databases are good at taking care of these type of details.
+Relational databases can give us more indexes and they can grant us more flexible and fast queries with less code.

 This RFC will also formally define some GraphQL APIs as some of them were losely defined in the past.
 This would give us more robustness for this RFC's design and less reason to refactor the architecture in the long run.

 # Detailed Design

 The first section will talk about the requirements and basic primitives that a client should be able to do when interacting with the protocol.
-This will make a good segueway to explaining the design details of integrating relational databases into our codebase.
-The next section will discuss about the other option of using graph databases.
+This will make a good segueway to explaining the proposed design.
 The last section will discuss consistency issues that could occur with this design.

+<a href="requirements"></a>

 ## Requirements